MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-managed-services-rbac.md

 # Adding MMR Admin Roles
 <!-- This section needs to be updated. -->

-The following procedure is supplemental to [Microsoft Teams Rooms managed service](microsoft-teams-rooms-premium) and [Microsoft Teams Rooms Portal](managed-meeting-rooms-portal-guide).
+The following procedure is supplemental to [Microsoft Teams Rooms Managed Service](microsoft-teams-rooms-premium.md) and [Microsoft Teams Rooms Portal](managed-meeting-rooms-portal-guide.md).

 1. Log in with your tenant user account to service portal.